chw77/EasyDialChecker/README.md

         - CleanupUtils

 ### Persistence
-- Valid input requests are stored under easydial-persistence.txt file.
-Filename can be configurable via application.properties file.
+- Valid input requests are stored under the easydial-persistence.txt file.
+The filename can be configurable via the application.properties file.

 ### Logging
 - Logs are available under /log folder easydial-checker.log file.
-Log settings can be configurable via application.properties file.
+Log settings can be configurable via the application.properties file.

 ### Configuration
-Application supports config points via application.properties file.
+The application supports config points via the application.properties file.
 - Validation Regex
 - Persistence Filename
 - Log Settings